• Skip to primary navigation

 Summary

-In 2012, the Bolivian government passed the Mother Earth Law and Integral Development to Live Well.
-The law is based on the indigenous model of “living well” and focuses on shifting the country away from an extractivist and capitalist model toward a harmonious and sustainable relationship between humans and nature.
+On 15 October 2012, the Bolivian government passed Law No. 300: Framework Law of Mother Earth Law and Integral Development for Living Well.
+The law is based on the indigenous model of “buen vivir” and focuses on shifting the country away from an extractivist and capitalist model toward a harmonious and sustainable relationship between humans and nature.
 The law addresses sustainable approaches to food and resource production and climate change mitigation.

 Suggested Citation: